EVerest/everest-dev-environment/dependency_manager/README.md

 ```

 The last command registers the [**EDM** CMake module](#setting-up-cmake-integration) and creates a workspace in the *~/checkout/everest-workspace* directory from [a config that is shipped with this repository](../everest-complete.yaml).
-The workspace will have the following structure containing all current dependencies for everest:
+The workspace will have the following structure containing all current dependencies for EVerest:
 ```bash
 everest-workspace/
 ├── everest-core